scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 ## Leveling up: multiple environments

 One of conda's major features is that it allows you to have completely separate Python versions and packages in different "environments."
 See [managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#managing-environments) in the conda documentation on how to use this feature, especially if you need to switch between projects with different package or version requirements.

+**Maintaining separate environments for separate projects is one of our recommended "best practices," whether you're using conda or pip with virtualenv.**